dilwolf/YOWOv3-Improved/README.md

 - [x]  **Updated TAL Loss** — Modified TAL (Task-Aligned Learning) loss to help the model learn from background images and significantly reduce false positives in predictions.
 However, I could not touch SimOTA loss because the updating TAL was just enogh for me.
 - [x]  **Cleaner and More Extensible Codebase** — The overall structure has been reorganized to make it easier to plug in custom datasets, backbones, and other components.
 - [ ] **Rectangle input size** (working on) — Extending model input size to different input resolutions (e.g., 384x640) which is very beneficial in Surveiallnce systems (right now, model supports square input size e.g., 640x640)
-- [ ] **Reproducing 3DCNNs results** (working on) — Working on reproducing [Efficient-3DCNNs](https://github.com/okankop/Efficient-3DCNNs) to make codebase reusable and improve accuracy (hopefully...).
+- [ ] **Reproducing 3DCNNs results** (working on) — Working on reproducing [Efficient-3DCNNs](https://github.com/okankop/Efficient-3DCNNs) results to make codebase reusable and improve accuracy (hopefully...).
 This will be posted in a seperate repo and will be announced here.
 ---

 ## Dataset Support